LafeLabs/quantumart/hypersphere_paper/README.md

 # Visualization of Multi-Qubit States in 3d in a Web Browser

+The Bloch sphere has proved an indispensable tool for understanding qubits since the beginning of quantum mechanics.
+As quantum computing has evolved into a more mature field, various researchers have struggled to create a equally useful geometric visualization tool for higher numbers of qubits.

 In this paper we discuss the geometry of the Hilbert space of multi qubit systems.
 In broad terms the goal of this work is the generalization of the Bloch sphere.
-However rather than report yet another attempt at doing this from a formal mathematical perspective, we describe a set of angles which describe the state of a multi qubit quantum computer system and show a *path* to mapping these angles into three dimensional space using the 3d JavaScript library three.js.
+However rather than report yet another attempt at doing this from a formal mathematical perspective, we describe a set of angles which describe the state of a multi-qubit quantum computer system and show a *path* to mapping these angles into three dimensional space using the 3d JavaScript library three.js.

 We thus take the position in this work that there will never be one perfect way to project many-dimensional qubit states down into three dimensional space that our minds can understand, and that the best we can do is create classes of such maps, build software tools to implement them, and let researchers use what they need for any given problem.